vmalgi/Deakin-Simpsons-Challenge---2021/README.md

-# Deakin-Simpsons-Challenge---2021
+# Deakin-Simpsons-Challenge-2021
 This repository contains my final submission for Deakin Simpsons Challenge - 2021.We used Resnet151v2 to identify the characters.The final accuracy of the model is 98.2% on a private test dataset.This model scored an accuracy of 99.2% on train data.This model is one of the top 5 models in the competition.
+For more information about the model and it's implementation and accuracy, please refer to the PDF uploaded (vinayakam19) in this repository

 **About Deakin Simpsons Challenge**